 Hands-On Experience in Developing Business Skills

-The year-long Business Development Fellowship program provides UC Davis science and engineering graduate and postdoctoral students hands-on experience in developing business skills for a career in industry or to develop new business ventures.
+The year-long Business Development Fellowship program provides UC Davis graduate and postdoctoral students hands-on experience in developing business skills for a career in industry or to develop new business ventures.

-Through a combination of four Graduate School of Management courses, networking events and field visits to regional startups, students gain a first-hand look at the entrepreneurial experience and opportunities available in industry.
+Through a combination of four Graduate School of Management courses, networking events and cohort-based mentoring, students gain a first-hand look at the entrepreneurial experience and opportunities available in industry.

-The program teams MBA students with engineers and scientists to develop the commercial potential of cutting-edge research.
+The program teams MBA students with researchers from a wide variety of disciplines to develop the commercial potential of cutting-edge research.
 The dynamic, interactive environment blends effective theory with hands-on participation and solution-driven innovation.